 How does it work?
 There are different types of grants out there: federal, state, local, and private.
 The best thing about grants for startups is probably that they do not need to be repaid.
 However, it’s not easy money.
 Here’s why: grants are usually intended for underfunded communities, humanitarian causes, specific demographic groups (for instance, single mothers, minority students, veterans, etc.), and non-profit community innovations.
 You’ll probably need to provide detailed and extensive reporting to the grant committee if you get a grant.
 As a rule, they will give you strict conditions on how the grant money is to be spent and distributed.

 Any tips?
 Many startups wonder how to raise venture capital with grants.
 Firstly, you should understand that not every startup is eligible to apply for a grant, and even if you do, the competition for free money is fierce and time-consuming.
 Sometimes the conditions and the competition are so tough that startups turn to professional grant writers for help.

 What is it?
 A startup accelerator is a fixed-term, cohort-based program for boosting startup development.
 Accelerators work with early-stage businesses and startups that already have an MVP.
-With the help of the accelerator, startups can get the resources (including education and mentorship) needed to accelerate business growth and development.
+With the help of the accelerator, startups can get the resources (including education, access to courses, and mentorship) needed to accelerate business growth and development.